A barbell and a plate of food on a weathered wooden table in early morning light — simple tools for physical and mental resilience.

 This section is the one worth screenshotting.
 Here’s a practical framework based on what the research supports and what I’ve seen work across years of coaching:

-3. Get outside when possible.
+3. Get outside when it helps.

 5. Don’t make the sessions heroic.